Raphael Wong

-Raphael Wong Ho-ming (24 October 1988), also known by his nickname "Village Head", is a Hong Kong social activist and politician.
+Raphael Wong Ho-ming (黃浩銘; 24 October 1988), also known by his nickname "Village Head", is a Hong Kong social activist and politician.
 He is formerly the chairman of the League of Social Democrats (LSD) and was one of the leaders in the 2014 Hong Kong protests.

 Early life

 In 1988, Wong was born in Hong Kong.
 Wong's father is Wong Yu-choi, a pro-Beijing rural politician, a member of the Civil Force and holding the position of member of the Sha Tin Rural Committee and resident representative of the Ha Wo Che village in Sha Tin.

 Education

 Wong attended the Shatin Pui Ying College.
 Wong earned a bachelor's degree in social science from the Hong Kong Polytechnic University.
 Wong earned a master's degree in social policy from Chinese University of Hong Kong.

 Career

 Protests

 Wong became interested in politics in the 2008 Legislative Council election, when pro-democracy League of Social Democrats (LSD) chairman Wong Yuk-man chanted "DAB the most shameless" in an election forum.
 He started listening to Wong's internet radio and joined the LSD despite his father's opposition.
 He participated in the 1 July demonstration in 2009 for the first time.

 In the 2010 July 1 demonstration, he joined the sit-in at the Central Government Offices after the demonstration.
 On 1 July 2011, he was one of the protesters blocked the Connaught Road Central.

 On 1 March 2011, Wong and another protester Wong Chun-kit protested against Chief Executive Donald Tsang when Tsang was on his way to the Hong Kong Museum of History in Tsim Sha Tsui.
 Wong held a box of rice with fish in corn sauce and ran towards Tsang.
 They were charged with hitting Tsang but later found innocent by the court.